JoseJX/analogue-pocket-patches/README.md

 This patch converts `Pokemon Prism (v0.94, build 0237)` to the `.pocket` format.

+This patch was updated to fix some inventory crashes.
+(2022/02/21)

 Pokemon Prism is a fan conversion of Pokemon Crystal.
 You must apply the patch to Pokemon crystal before converting to the `.pocket` format.

 Patched ROM MD5: `3cd828587eb8d3fe818d57f99b3a3c95`